Ralph Babet: Political career

+Babet was on the committee of the Australian Sovereignty Party in 2010.
+The party never contested any elections.

-Babet renounced his Mauritian citizenship in March 2022, just under a month before the federal election was called to avoid being disqualified from the Australian Parliament by Section 44 of the Constitution of Australia.
+Babet renounced his Mauritian citizenship in March 2022.

-While United Australia Party Chairman Clive Palmer ran a candidate in every seat and spent a reported $100,000,000 on the campaign, Babet was the sole success for the UAP at the 2022 federal election by taking the sixth Victorian senate seat from the Liberal Party's Greg Mirabella.
+While United Australia Party chairman Clive Palmer ran a candidate in every seat and spent a reported $100,000,000 on the campaign, Babet was the sole success for the UAP at the 2022 federal election by taking the sixth Victorian senate seat from the Liberal Party's Greg Mirabella.
 According to psephologist Antony Green's analysis of the Victorian Senate Election, Babet's win was due to strong One Nation preference flows once One Nation was excluded.
 Green went on to say that once Babet was ahead he could lose only if Mirabella's preferences flowed to Labor, which was unlikely since the Coalition's how-to-vote card had recommended second preference to the United Australia Party.

-On 8 September 2022, Babet's party the United Australia Party was voluntarily deregistered by the Australian Electoral Commission.
+On 8 September 2022, the United Australia Party was voluntarily deregistered by the Australian Electoral Commission.
 Babet stated the deregistration was made for "administrative reasons" and that he would continue to represent the deregistered party in the Senate.
-Babet is able to continue identifying as a United Australia Party member in the Senate, with the office of the Clerk of the Senate stating that Babet’s status as a UAP senator would not change until he advised the office otherwise.
+Babet is able to continue identifying as a United Australia Party member in the Senate, with the office of the Clerk of the Senate stating that Babet's status as a UAP senator would not change until he advised the office otherwise.

+On 9 September 2023, Babet launched a bid in the Federal Court to force the AEC to acknowledge crosses as a no vote for the Indigenous Voice referendum.
+On 20 September 2023 Justice Steven Rares ruled in favour of the AEC on merits, and ordered Babet and the co-applicant Palmer to pay the AEC's costs.
+On 9 October 2023, Babet and Palmer appealed the case with the full Federal Court and lost unanimously.
+Justice Anthony Besanko ordered costs be paid.

+In April 2025, Babet was seen as part of the Trumpet of Patriots campaign launch for the 2025 federal election.
+However, as of 20 April 2025, his parliamentary profile shows that he is still a member of the UAP.

+Following the federal election, in which Trumpet of Patriots failed to win any seats, Babet announced that he would not seek re-election in 2028, citing that he did not want to become a "swamp creature" by remaining a senator.